Sumo Logic

 Authentication

-Access ID & Access Key
+Access ID & access key

-Nobl9 leverages the Search Job API | Sumo Logic Documentation to call the Sumo Logic server.
+Nobl9 leverages the Search Job API | Sumo Logic documentation to call the Sumo Logic server.

 To connect to Sumo Logic, you need to provide Access ID and Access Key when creating your data source in Nobl9 UI to authenticate with Sumo Logic API.
-Refer to Sumo Logic documentation for details on how to get your Access ID and Access Key.
+Refer to Sumo Logic documentation for details on how to get your access ID and access key.

-authentication method described in the General API Information | Sumo Logic Documentation.
+Note that Nobl9 only supports the <accessId>:<accessKey> authentication method described in the General API Information | Sumo Logic documentation.

 caution